vncsleal/sane-kit/README.md

 NEXT_PUBLIC_SANITY_DATASET="production" # or your dataset name
 # Optional: Add a read token for drafts if needed for preview
 # SANITY_API_READ_TOKEN="YOUR_READ_TOKEN"

+# Analytics
+NEXT_PUBLIC_GA_MEASUREMENT_ID="G-XXXXXXXXXX" # Your Google Analytics measurement ID NEXT_PUBLIC_POSTHOG_KEY="phc_XXXXXXXXXXXX" # Your PostHog project API key NEXT_PUBLIC_POSTHOG_HOST="https://app.posthog.com" # Or your self-hosted PostHog instance URL
 ```

-Replace `"YOUR_PROJECT_ID"` with your actual Sanity project ID.
-You can find this in your Sanity project settings or by running `sanity manage` in the `studio` directory.
+Replace the placeholder values with your actual project IDs and API keys.
+You can find your Sanity project ID in your Sanity project settings or by running `sanity manage` in the `studio` directory.

 ### 4. Run the Development Servers